espoirMur/my-blog-gastby/content/draft-blogs/read-emails-python/index.md

 Then we mark the message as seen by using the store method and we yield the results.
-This means the function will return a generator
+This means the function will return a iteraror which is an object we can iterate over.
 Once we have retrieved the emails, let us check the function that gets attachment from that email.

 ### Getting attachement from the email: